Estimated reading time: 15 minutes

 Most expats in Vietnam move to the sprawling city of Ho Chi Minh.
 It’s hot, crowded, and the traffic is a sight to behold – but it’s also home to the largest businesses in the country.

-Many residents of the megacity love the incredible diversity, manic pace of life, and adventure on every corner – and it’s incredibly cheap to find accommodation with more restaurants than you’d ever be able to visit.
+Many megacity residents love the incredible diversity, manic pace of life, and adventure on every corner – and it’s incredibly cheap to find accommodation with more restaurants than you’d ever be able to visit.

 Ho Chi Minh is specifically popular with expats working in technological, manufacturing and teaching positions.